willablackmon/movie-reviews-data-sourcing/README.md

 ### Exploratory Data Analysis (EDA)

 * **Data Validation** : Basic data accuracy and completeness verification after merging.

----

-## Core Skills, Technologies, Tools

-Python, Pandas, and the requests library to integrate data from two online APIs (NYT and TMDb).
-Performed data cleaning, formatting, and merging of JSON responses into Pandas DataFrames for analysis and export.

----

 ## Continued Exploration